 15. Support Other Moms in Need

 Most moms are like-minded.
 They pour their soul and love into the family.
 So, when a mom is supported by other moms, the world feels more fulfilling.
 Your mom would be more than happy if you encouraged her to support this cause, especially moms in trouble.
-You and your mom can donate or participate in volunteering programs that empower moms in need.
+You and your mom can donate or participate in volunteer programs that empower moms in need.

 Motherhood is just as exhausting as it is rewarding.
 Yet, moms are still human and can be sad, tired, and overworked, and they still choose to be our superheroes.
 So, when she looks unhappy, we keep thinking about what to do when our mom is sad.
-Trust us, although she rarely asks for help, she won’t refuse any assistance coming from you.
+Trust us, although she rarely asks for help, she won’t refuse any assistance from you.

 You can start by learning her love language to make your mom happy.
 Maybe she loves kind words or compliments but isn’t into physical affection.
-Or does she prefer gift-giving and any other act of service?
+Or does she prefer gift-giving and any other acts of service?
 But note that, above all, she wants you to do it sincerely.

 How do you cheer up a sad mom?

 You can start by saying you love her with all your heart and will be all ears if she needs someone to listen to her.
 A sad mom can’t be happy within seconds.
-Give her time and space and respect her boundaries.
+Give her time and space, and respect her boundaries.